 Step 2- How to Create a Database?

-In order to migrate WordPress from localhost to server, it’s very important to create a MySQL database, which is a freely available open-source Relational Database Management System.
+In order to move WordPress from localhost to live server, it’s very important to create a MySQL database, which is a freely available open-source Relational Database Management System.
 If you already have one then you are good to go!
 If you are creating one then follow these steps:

 Now, cPanel will create a new database.
 Now, scroll down to the MySQL user’s section.
 Now add a confidential username and password to create a new user.
 Now, when the new user is created you must permit to work on the database.
 For that go to the ‘‘Add User to Database’ section.
 Next step is to select the database user from the dropdown menu which is right next to the ‘User’ button, then click on the database and then the add button.